 Red Carpet Treatment

 Before the theatre doors open at 7pm, guests gather at the lobby bar.
 Soft background music sets the mood.
 We have a drink before it’s time to take our seats.
 The theatre is dark and cosy.
 Dinner tables are romantically dressed with gold and purple accents and a dusting of glitter, while the waitresses are clad in outfits that match the theme of the evening’s performance.
 Designer mezze are served on a double-tiered Lazy Susan, followed by a flute of soup and bread.
-Everything is delicious, but not enough to qualify as dinner.
-You’ll want to have a bite to eat before arrival if you’re feeling peckish.
-(Patron-flavoured ice cream cones are served after the show).
+Everything is delicious.
+And, after the show, Purple Patron ice cream cones are served.

 Purple Theatre of Dreams